How to Tell if Your Goyard Bag Is the Real Thing

-Often seen on celebrities and the chicest women in any international terminal, Goyard is the ultimate in understated luxury among the in-the-know.
+A Goyard bag, often seen on celebrities and the chicest women in any international terminal, is the ultimate in understated luxury among the in-the-know.
 Like another famous French luxury house, Goyard got its start as a trunk-making outfit.
 Quickly establishing itself as the leader in the field, it became the go-to for the French aristocracy, and the fashion set was soon to follow.
-Still known for its dedication to quality and craftsmanship, the artisans at Goyard have supplied leather and canvas goods to everyone from the Duchess of Windsor to Karl Lagerfeld.
+Still known for its dedication to quality and craftsmanship, the artisans at Goyard have supplied leather and canvas goods to everyone from the Duchess of Windsor to Gwyneth Paltrow.

 However, compared to other internationally renowned luxury brands, Goyard is decidedly under the radar.
 Because it is privately owned, a point the company happily highlights in its brand biography, it is able to set itself apart by avoiding or de-emphasizing such things as social media, e-commerce and traditional advertising.
-While this may seem like a risk in the heydey of Instagram and Snapchat, in fact, it seems only to have cemented Goyard’s reputation for exclusivity.
-“There are very few points of sale around the country and this helps to retain the high resale value of Goyard,” says Senior Director of Authentication Graham Wetzbarger.
-“San Francisco was the only freestanding boutique in the U.S. for over ten years, and only this fall is a New York flagship opening on the Upper East Side.”
+While this may seem like a risk in the heyday of Instagram, it seems only to have cemented Goyard’s exclusivity.
+Plus, the house’s limited number of boutiques helps Goyard bags and other leather goods retain their high resale value.
 So if you’re lucky enough to find a Goyard bag for sale, how do you know whether it’s the real thing?
-Here, Wetzbarger breaks down the most popular styles the house produces and the elements of an authentic Goyard handbag.
+We asked our expert team to break down the most popular styles the house produces and the elements of an authentic Goyard bag.

-Ready to invest in a Goyard piece of your own?
-Shop our authenticated selection here!
+Ready to invest in a Goyard bag of your own?
+Shop our selection here.